 In the late 1970s and early 1980s, U.S. Steel, Westinghouse Electric, WABCO, Union Switch and Signal and Wheeling-Pittsburgh Steel all closed major manufacturing plants in the Monongahela Valley.
 Some sources indicate that as many as 175,000 jobs were lost in the region when these plants closed.

-The group focused their work on setting strategic investment strategies for the region to address the devastating economic decline.
-They developed a strategy that included hiring a community organizer, Mike Eichler, to find a way to create reinvestment in the Mon Valley.
+Through the Allegheny Conference on Community Development, the group focused its work on setting strategic investment strategies for the region to address the devastating economic decline.
+One of their recommendations included hiring a community organizer to find a way to encourage reinvestment in the Mon Valley.

-In April 1988, the representatives of these grassroots CDCs began to discuss the possibility of forming some type of regional coalition.
-These discussions led to the incorporation of the “Mon Valley Initiative” in December 1988.
+In April 1988, the representatives of these grassroots CDCs began to discuss the possibility of forming a regional coalition.
+These discussions led to the incorporation of Mon Valley Initiative in December 1988.